There are 2 reasons why you should invest in protecting your assets:

-Your Attorney – They are essentially the architect of your castle.
+Your Trust Attorney – They are the architect of your castle.
 They will connect your trust to the LLCs and the properties.
-Your family may or may not be connected to these components.
-The key to the castle will be given to your executor in the event you suddenly become incapable of running the castle.
+The key to the castle will be given to your executor in the event you suddenly become incapable of running your castle.
 Your executor who has keys to the castle should not be your attorney or family!
 The executor needs to be someone who you trust and has experience running or selling castles.
 A professional with real estate experience is highly recommended.
 Typically, this executor will receive some compensation for liquidating your castle.
 Somewhere in the vicinity of 5%.
 We have seen families ripped apart because they chose a family member to distribute assets.
 No matter how fair or honest that family member is, no one is happy.
 By selecting a third party, you will actually keep your family together.

 Your LLCs – Each LLC should have no more than 5 properties.
 Some attorneys will recommend one LLC for each property.
 This is a judgement call but we recommend each tower or LLC hold no more than $1M in assets.
 Each business you own should have it’s own tower.
 It is a good idea to have a family member only responsible for one tower.
 For example, your son or daughter could be the president of the LLC that manages your rental properties.
 The other son or daughter could be the vice president of your business.
 Segmenting your castle will make it stronger.
 If one collapses, it’s not the end of the world.
 If you have your castle built properly, your son in law can’t bring down the entire castle.

 There is nothing fun about hiring a trust attorney to build your castle.
 It takes time (usually a couple of months) and it’s not cheap.
 A castle with one business and 4 properties will run about $4k.
 Putting this task off is probably the number one mistake investors make.
 Start working on it now.
 Before you get hit by a bus.